Kaviarasan-R/gfg-dsa-self-paced-course/README.md

 <h2>Code Overview</h2>

 <b>Data Structures and Algorithms</b> are building blocks of programming.
 Data structures enable us to organize and store data, whereas algorithms enable us to process that data in a meaningful sense.
-Totally there are <b>260 lecture codings</b> and assignments on the way.
+Totally there are <b>260 lecture codings</b> and assignments are on the way.

 <h2>What is included</h2>